-Notes on the Geography of Malaysia: Modern Suburban Kuching
+Notes on the Geography of Malaysia: Kuching Suburbs

 We look here at the administrative district north of the river, then at some commercial and residential neighborhoods to the south.